High school cross country runners racing — Cooper Lutkenhaus

 Actionable Tip, Coaches

 Stop treating cross country as “offseason filler” for your 800m runners.
-The aerobic base built during XC season is precisely what allows middle-distance specialists to clear lactate efficiently and sustain race pace.
-Cooper’s 16:23 5k wasn’t wasted training-it was the foundation for his 1:42.27.
+Cooper’s 16:23 5k wasn’t wasted training.
+It was the foundation for his 1:42.27.
 If your 800m runners are skipping XC to “focus on speed,” you’re building a house without a foundation.

 The Professional Pivot: Turning Pro at 16